 This paper proposes a new approach for signature-based document retrieval.
-It utilizes connected components analysis, labelling and geometric properties.
-The document may contain normal text, headlines, ruling lines, Persian/Arabic cursive signatures and trade marks anywhere in the document.
-The signature is detected first and then feature extracted and verified by a novel spatial partitioning method.
+It utilizes connected components analysis, labeling and geometric properties.
+The document may contain Persian/Arabic cursive signature, trademarks and ruling lines anywhere in the document in addition to headlines and normal text.
+The signature is detected first, features extracted, and verified by a novel spatial partitioning method.
 The partitioning method is based on accumulating pixels in the sectors defined adjacently in the signature region.
 We use the magnitude of the Fourier transform in order to achieve rotation invariance.